Pravin-Kumar-21/Portfolio/README.md

-# This is a normal basic portfolio it will be upgraded.
+# This is a basic portfolio it will be upgraded.